xpepermint/approvedjs/README.md

 })().catch(console.error);
 ```

-For the purpose of this tutorial let's first define an imaginary input object which we will validate and save to the database.
+For the purpose of this tutorial let's first define an imaginary input object which we will later validate and save to the database.

 ```js
 const input = {